evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 Each block will run its list of commands from top to bottom.
 As long as commands succeed, the commands will continue running in order.
-If a command fails, it may either continue on error, or treat it as a task failure.
+If a command fails, it may either continue on error, or treat it as a task failure (and stop running further commands in the block).
 Whether it continues on error or fails the task depends on which block it runs in and how that block is configured in the project YAML.

 For example, consider the following `pre` configuration: